kigster/datadog-statsd-schema/README.md

   )
 ```

-As you can see, the API is identical to that of `Datadog::Statsd`.
-The main difference is that, if you provide a schema argument, then the metric `marathon.started.total` must be pre-declared using the schema DSL language.
-In addition, metric type ("count"), and all of the tags and their possible values must be predeclared in the schema.
+As you can see, the API is identical to `Datadog::Statsd`.
+The main difference is that, if you provide a schema argument, the metric `marathon.started.total` must be pre-declared using the schema DSL language.
+In addition, the metric type ("count") and all of the tags and their possible values must be predeclared in the schema.
 Schema does support opening up a tag to any number of values, but that is not recommended.

-So let's look at a more elaborate use-case.
+So let's look at a more elaborate use case.

 ### Defining Schema

-Below is an example where we configure the gem by creating a schema using the provided DSL.
+Below is an example of configuring the gem by creating a schema using the provided DSL.
 This can be a single global schema or assigned to a specific Statsd Sender, although you can have any number of Senders of type `Datadog::Statsd::Emitter` that map to a new connection and new defaults.

 ```ruby
   require 'etc'